adeelcodes/twilio_stock_automation/README.md

 ### Things needed to use this script
 1. Alpha Vantage API Key which you can get from [here](https://www.alphavantage.co/support/#api-key) for free
-2. Twilio Account SID, Auth Token and Twilio Phone
+2. Twilio Account SID, Auth Token and Twilio Phone.
+You can get these from [here](https://www.twilio.com/console/sms/dashboard).
+You can create free account at Twilio and get a free Twilio number as well
 3. G suite account

 ### How to use this script?